 Exeter Corporation Tramways

-A photo taken on the opening day of electric services — Tuesday 4th April 1905 — with Mayor E C Perry at the controls.
-The man on the left (who is presumably a motorman) is wearing exactly the same style uniform as the crews who worked the now defunct horsecars.
-The figure next to him is in all probability an inspector, as all other photos from this period show that conductors and motormen wore 'lancer-style' tunics.
+A photograph purportedly taken on the opening day of electric services — Tuesday 4th April 1905 — with Mayor E C Perry at the tramcar controls.
+The man on the left is presumably a new electric-tram inspector, whereas the man in the middle, who is also likely to be an inspector, is probably wearing the uniform issued to inspectors during horse-tram only operation.
 Photo courtesy of the Tramways and Light Railway Society, with thanks to David Voice.

 Exeter Corporation Tramways Motorman

-An excellent studio portrait of Exeter Corporation Tramways Employee No 26 — photo undated, but probably taken prior to the Great War.
+An excellent studio portrait of Exeter Corporation Tramways Employee No 26 — photo undated, but probably taken shortly before to the Great War.
 The collar designations and the cap badge are particularly clear.
 Photo courtesy of the Stephen Howarth Collection.

 Exeter Corporation Tramways tramwayman No 23